coderSarthak/Data-Structures-Algorithms/README.md

 # Data-Structures-Algorithms

-   Added QuickSort program  named "Quicksort.cpp" in the repository !
+  Added insertion,quicksort and selection sort programs in c++. hope you'll like it i haven't added comments in the same.